Space Jam: Casting

 According to Pytka, it was difficult to get most actors involved with Space Jam due to its odd premise: "I mean, they're going to work with an animated character and an athlete — are you serious?
 They just didn't want to do it."
 Before Wayne Knight was cast as Stan, his initial choices were Michael J. Fox and Chevy Chase, whom he had worked with on Doritos commercials; Warner Bros. rejected both actors.
 Jason Alexander also turned down the role.
 Nathan Lane said Pytka rejected him for the part because he appeared "too gay."

 The easiest actors to obtain were the NBA players, except for Gheorghe Mureșan.
 Bill Murray's appearance was present in the script from the beginning, but the filmmakers were unable to book him until filming started; Murray held out until Jordan personally asked him to be in the film.

 Reitman, serious about the voice actors for the established Looney Tunes characters being far better than their original voice actor, Mel Blanc, and not just replications, was very involved in the voice casting.
 Joe Alaskey, one of Blanc's successors since the latter's death, was put by Reitman through a set of auditions, which lasted for months until Alaskey grew tired of auditioning and backed out from the project.
+Bob West of Barney & Friends fame auditioned for the film, sending a tape of himself doing the Looney Tunes characters' voices.
 Billy West learned of Space Jam through Reitman on The Howard Stern Show, who was producing Stern's film Private Parts (1997).
 Reitman was impressed by West's voice talent and asked him if he could audition for Space Jam.
 West accepted, and after doing an audition, he landed the roles of Bugs Bunny and Elmer Fudd.
+Dee Bradley Baker was cast as Daffy Duck and the Tasmanian Devil due to his "convincing" improvization skills.
+He also recorded beeps for the Road Runner, but was replaced with archive recordings of Paul Julian for the final version.
+Jack Lemmon was considered for the role of Porky Pig, but Bob Bergen auditioned for the role and got the part instead.
+The voice actors were not given a screenplay to work with, so they had to ad-lib the characters' lines.
 The casting directors originally planned several voice cameos; however, that did not work out, and Danny DeVito ended up being the only celebrity voice actor in the film, which was for Mr. Swackhammer, who was originally planned to be played by Jack Palance.
 Swackhammer was also planned to be a live-action character until the very final days of development, with Dennis Hopper possibly playing the role due to his friendship with Pytka.